 - Roccat Pyro - the best cheap mechanical gaming keyboard

 The best gaming keyboard overall

-All right, this might be cheating a bit, but seriously, the Roccat Vulcan is just too good not to mention alongside the Fnatic Streak.
-It's more expensive and doesn't have quite as many features as its Fnatic rival, but the Vulcan sure is wonderful to type and play games on.
+The Roccat Vulcan is more expensive and doesn't have quite as many features as the previous holder of this title, the sadly discontinued Fnatic Streak, but the Vulcan sure is wonderful to type and play games on.

 A large part of that is down to the Vulcan's fantastic Titan switches, which Roccat have developed in-house together with switch maker extraordinaire TTC.
 At their core, they're tactile switches that probably closest to Cherry's MX Browns in feel, but their shorter actuation point (the bit where the keyboard registers a key has been pressed) and overall travel distance makes them feel just as lovely and fast as Cherry MX Reds, giving you the best of both worlds.
 Roccat have recently released a new model with Titan Speed switches (the black Vulcan 121) as well, which are 30% faster than their original tactile ones.

 It's also beautifully made thanks to its sturdy aluminium chassis, and it comes in a variety of different models and feature sets, too.
 The top-end Vulcan 120 gets you a removable wrist rest and all the additional media keys and volume knob, while the middle sibling Vulcan 100 is exactly the same minus the wrist rest.
 The entry-level Vulcan 80, meanwhile, is just the standard keyboard with a blue LED backlight instead of flashing RGBs.
 There's also a white version of the Vulcan 120 called the Vulcan 122, and the aforementioned black Vulcan 121 as well.
 They're all still quite expensive compared to other keyboards on this list, but those Titan switches are a real treat if you're after something a bit different from the standard Cherry MX options.